-- increased educational opportunities to increase the skills levels and earning power of the region's workforce, - increased services to the rural areas to ensure equity in the provision of services to residents of all 15 counties we serve; and. - ↓ increased branding and awareness to ensure that all those in need of the Board's services are informed and empowered to access the services they need and to establish and maintain the Board's influence as strategic leader of the region's workforce development system.
+- ↓ increased services to business to nurture and preserve the region's economic prosperity; - increased educational opportunities to increase the skills levels and earning power of the region's workforce, - increased services to the rural areas to ensure equity in the provision of services to residents of all 15 counties we serve; and, - increased branding and awareness to ensure that all those in need of the Board's services are informed and empowered to access the services they need and to establish and maintain the Board's influence as strategic leader of the region's workforce development system.

 These overarching goals are undergirded by strategies that are designed to ensure that performance goals are met and that programs and services are responsive to the needs of business, the needs of youth and to the needs of individuals with barriers to employment.
+Table

-Table 3 below briefly summarizes the goals, strategies and activities that the Board has adopted for implementation during PY 2021 through PY 2024.
+3 below briefly summarizes the goals, strategies and activities that the Board has adopted for implementation during PY 2021 through PY 2024.
 Section V provides the operational plan that describes the programs and services available in the Board area and how the Board's resources will be allocated to support the strategies adopted for implementation throughout the period of this plan.